rschristopher/ischristtrue.com/src/modern-views/money-wealth.md

 Despite the fall of man, work itself is good.
 Man's purpose is to work, to work in such a way as to glorify God, participating in His will.

-Money is a technology, a social technology that allows for one person to save and then use that saved money to direct the work of others.
+Money is a technology, a social technology that allows for one person to save and then use that saved money to direct and influence the work of others.
+Simply by participating in a market, one is valuing some goods and services over others.
+And it is in this influence that the morality of money and wealth can be seen, both in money production and usage.

 What makes a money good and not sinful?
 Money is good when it is produced through work, work that glorifies God.
 This means that money cannot be used as a system of control.
 God gave us free will so that we may come to him willfully, so that our God-given will can participate in His divine will.

 Good money is the fruit of good work, and it belongs to God (as all things do).
-It is never your money, never your wealth, but it is in your possession as a steward; God has granted you the responsibility to lead and direct the work of others.
-Such an awesome responsibility is a blessing and a temptation -- a certain snake will whisper his familiar line, that "ye shall be as gods".
+It is never your money, never your wealth, but it is in your possession temporarily, and you are a steward for God's wealth; God has granted you the responsibility to lead and influence the work of others.
+Such an awesome responsibility is a blessing and a temptation -- where a certain snake will whisper his familiar line, that "ye shall be as gods".

 Good money must also be *produced* through good work.
 That is, money production must be good, must glorify God.